 Learn to say “no” to meetings

-Meetings can be a lot of fun, but they can also be a huge drain on your time and energy.
+Meetings can be a lot of fun or boring, but they can also be a huge drain on your time and energy.
 If you don’t enjoy them, it’s probably best to say so.
 Even if you’re inclined to go along with the flow and participate in the meetings as needed, you can still say no to some of them.
 And if you’re really tight-lipped about it, emailing the meeting attendees and letting them know you won’t be there is an option, too.

 Find a balance between work and life

-Work from home when necessary
+Work from home when possible

 Make your work environment as conducive as possible

 As much as possible, avoid putting pressure on yourself by making yourself do things the “official” way.
 Avoid placing distractions in the environment and place kids if you have any in daycare.

 Take frequent breaks and drink plenty of water

 To avoid getting dehydrated, drink water – especially during the early part of your working day.
 When you start to feel a little parched, take some water breaks – preferably in the middle of the day when you’re not working.
 The same goes for eating – try to keep your eating schedule flexible so you can avoid going hungry.

 If you’ve ever felt like you need to work from home but don’t know how to begin, this article is for you.
 You can do this.
 You have the skills and the tools to work from home.
 Working from home doesn’t have to be a struggle.
 In fact, working from home can be a great way to make money, improve your career, and gain valuable experience in your industry.
 When you follow these tips, you’ll be well on your way to making working from home a more manageable and enjoyable experience.